 Notes

-- Allow the cherry tomatoes to break down on their own without crushing them so that you know when they are soft enough to be served.
+- Allow the cherry tomatoes to break down on their own without crushing them so that you know when the tomato wall starts to break down.